What is Cash Value Life Insurance?

 How Does it Work?

-- The premium is constant irrespective of the age of policyholder which means the age when you take this policy is when the premium amount is decided.
+- The premium is constant irrespective of the age of the policyholder, which means the age when you take this policy is when the premium amount is decided.

-- There are certain companies which even pay a dividend on cash value insurance policies
+- There are certain companies that even pay a dividend on cash value insurance policies.

 - The policyholder also receives tax benefits because the policy grows on a deferred tax system.